Curry is scoring champ, Warriors beat Grizzlies for 8 seed - WHIZ News

 At 33, Curry and Jordan are the only scoring champions age 33 or older.
 Curry also joins Jordan, Wilt Chamberlain and Kareem Abdul-Jabbar as the only players with multiple scoring titles, MVPs and championships.

-Jordan Poole scored 15 off the bench and hit a go-ahead baseline 3 with 4:28 remaining.
-Andrew Wiggins dunked off a miss by Curry from deep the next time down and scored 21.
+Jordan Poole hit a go-ahead baseline 3 with 4:28 remaining.
+Wiggins dunked off a miss by Curry from deep the next time down and scored 21.

 Dillon Brooks started the fourth quarter on an 8-0 run all by himself to pull Memphis within 86-77 — and Curry immediately returned, hitting a 3 with 8:23 to go.